Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 For 2026, the FSA contribution limit is $3,400, or about $283 per month.

-For FSA plans that allow carryover, the maximum carryover amount increased to $680 in 2026, up from $660 in 2025.
+For FSA plans that allow carryover, the maximum carryover amount increased to $680 in 2026.

 How to Increase Your Chances of Approval

 • Choose a licensed medical provider.
 Your claim is only as strong as the documentation behind it.
-A provider who properly documents your diagnosis and treatment rationale gives you the best foundation.
+A provider who documents your diagnosis and treatment rationale gives you the best foundation.

 • Get your diagnosis on record.
 Ask your provider to note your BMI, any comorbidities, and the specific medical reason for the prescription during your consultation.